gerardroche/sublime-phpunit/README.md

                 └── php
 ```

-To specify a version from the versions path, create a file named `.php-version` with the name of the version as its contents and place it in the root of your project.
+To specify a version, create a file named `.php-version` with the version as its contents, and place it in the root of your project.

-For example, a `.php-version` file with the contents `7.1.4` and a PHP versions path of `~/.phpenv/versions` will expand to the PHP version at `~/.phpenv/versions/7.1.4/bin/php` on Linux, and `~/.phpenv/versions/7.1.4/php` on Windows.
+For example, a `.php-version` file with the contents `7.1.4` and a PHP versions path of `~/.phpenv/versions`, will expand to the PHP version at `~/.phpenv/versions/7.1.4/bin/php` on Linux and OSX, and `~/.phpenv/versions/7.1.4/php` on Windows.

 `Menu > Preferences > Settings`